Wells Fargo has its own troubles 10 years after saving Wachovia. Some wonder: What if?

 'The beating it deserves'

-While Wells Fargo rescued Wachovia from potential collapse in 2008 it is now facing its own problems, including 2016 revelations employees opening unauthorized accounts in customers' names to meet sales goals.
+While Wells Fargo rescued Wachovia from potential collapse in 2008, it is now facing its own problems, including 2016 revelations of employees opening unauthorized accounts in customers' names to meet sales goals.

 Evans, the former Wachovia executive who remained at Wells before retiring in 2014, said the San Francisco bank is getting "the beating it deserves" over the sales scandal.
 But he adds the Wells deal was far better for the company than the Citi one.